panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

   console.log(this === window); // => true
   return this.hours + ' hours and ' + this.minutes + ' minutes';
 };
-var walkPeriod = new Period(2, 30);
+const walkPeriod = new Period(2, 30);
 walkPeriod.format(); // => 'undefined hours and undefined minutes'
 ```

 Since `format` is an arrow function and is defined in the global context (top most scope), it has `this` as `window` object.

 Even if `format` is executed as a method on an object `walkPeriod.format()`, `window` is kept as the context of invocation.
 It happens because arrow function has a static context that doesn't change on different invocation types.

-`this` is `window`, so `this.hours` and `this.minutes` are `undefined`.
-The method returns the string: `'undefined hours and undefined minutes'`, which is not the expected result.
+The method returns `'undefined hours and undefined minutes'`, which is not the expected result.

 👍 The function expression solves the problem, because a regular function does change its context depending on invocation: